HansjoergW/sec-financial-statement-data-set-daily-processing/doc/parsing_notes.md

      name of the role of the presentation indicates that and therefore is longer as the role name of the main company.
 Therefore if there is more than one presentation of type (BS, IS, ..) the one with the shortest rolename has to be chosen.
-3.10. sometimes, there is a title attribute which contains the information of the statement type rather than the role
+3.10. sometimes, there is a title attribute present which contains the information of the statement type rather than the role
       e.g. 0001010412-21-000004 or 0001079973-21-000172

 5. calculating labels and version